OpenGL Matrix Class (C++)

 Multiplication

-You can multiply 2 matrice together, and there is multiplications with 3D/4D vector as well, to transform the vector with the matrix.
+You can multiply 2 matrices together, and there are multiplications with scalar or 3D/4D vector as well, to transform the vector with the matrix.
 Note that matrix multiplication is not commutative.

 Matrix4 m1, m2, m3;